jonnonz1/nz-statute-book/acts/public/1986/fair-trading-act-1986.md

   - **new** , in relation to a provision of this Act, means the provision as in force on and after the commencement date
   - **old** , in relation to a provision of this Act, means the provision as in force immediately before the commencement date
   - **relevant insurance agreement** has the same meaning as in clause 1 of this schedule.

+### Part 3 — Provision relating to Fair Trading (Gift Card Expiry) Amendment Act 2024

+### 3 Amendments do not apply to existing gift cards
+The amendments made by the Fair Trading (Gift Card Expiry) Amendment Act 2024 do not apply to a gift card sold before the commencement of that Act.

 ## Schedule 1 — Enactment amended